mozilla/chromeless/packages/jetpack-core/docs/tabs.md

 <api name="thumbnail">
 @property {canvas}
 A thumbnail of the page currently loaded in the tab.
-NOT IMPLEMENTED YET.
 This property is read-only.
 </api>